Lamer87/Keyboard_ScanCodes_for_remapping/README.md

   - 3- Create a new "binary value" here, named "Scancode Map" (without quotes).

-- ✔️ What goes inside the binary value is described below in the regedit file format, so you don't have to manually enter values via regedit.exe, but just modify Rebind.reg then exec it.
+- ✔️ What goes inside the binary value is described below in the regedit file format, so you don't have to manually enter values via regedit.exe, but just edit Rebind.reg with notepad, then exec it.

 [<img src="https://i.ibb.co/h7hwpbn/Empty-png.png" width="1"/>](https://github.com/Lamer87/Keyboard_ScanCodes_for_remapping#keyboard-scancodes-for-remapping-%EF%B8%8F)